xxhalflifexx-source/workmangement/UPDATE_URL_ENV_VARIABLES.md

 - Ask your boss or team lead for access
 - Or ask them to update the variables for you

+### "The URL in my browser still shows the old domain"
+**This is the most common issue!** Here's what to check:

+1. **Is the domain already configured?**
+   - Go to Vercel → Settings → Domains
+   - Check if `shoptofield.com` is already in the list
+   - If YES: Domain is configured, just update environment variables (Step 1)
+   - If NO: You need to add the domain first (see Step 4)

+2. **Did you redeploy after updating variables?**
+   - Environment variables only take effect after redeployment
+   - Go to Deployments → Click "Redeploy" on the latest deployment

+3. **Is the domain pointing to Vercel?**
+   - Check your DNS settings
+   - Make sure DNS records are configured correctly
+   - Vercel will show you what DNS records to add

+4. **Try clearing browser cache:**
+   - Hard refresh: `Ctrl+Shift+R` (Windows) or `Cmd+Shift+R` (Mac)
+   - Or clear browser cache completely

 ### "The changes aren't working"
 - Make sure you **redeployed** after updating variables
 - Check that variables are enabled for **Production** environment
 - Wait a few minutes for changes to propagate
+- Check Vercel deployment logs for any errors

 ### "I don't have a .env file"
 - That's fine!
 The `.env` file is only for local development
 - The important part is updating Vercel (Step 1)

+### "I want to use /app path but Vercel serves at root"
+- Vercel serves Next.js apps at the root domain (`shoptofield.com`)
+- If you need `/app` path, you have options:
+  1. Use a subdomain: `app.shoptofield.com`
+  2. Configure a reverse proxy
+  3. Use Next.js rewrites in `next.config.mjs`

 ---